vippsas/vipps-login-api/vipps-login-api.md

 We recommend that apps initiate Vipps login in a webview.
 SafariViewController and Chrome Custom Tabs are preferred as these webviews are able to utilize cookies stored in the user's browser.

 #### No dialog flow - check if the user is logged in
-This flow enables attempting a login with no interaction required by the user.
-This can be used to check if the user is already logged in.
-The user will always be returned to the `redirect_uri`.
+This flow can be used as a method to check for existing authentication and/or consent.
+No interaction will be asked from the user in this flow.

 The user will be logged in with this flow if:
 * they are recognized in the browser and no consent is required